 LITCs are independent from the IRS.
 LITCs represent individuals whose income is below a certain level and need to resolve tax problems with the IRS, such as audits, appeals, and tax collection disputes.
 In addition, clinics can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
-Services are offered for free or a small fee.
-To find a clinic near you, visit TaxpayerAdvocate.IRS.gov/LITCmap or see IRS Pub.
+Services are offered for free or a small fee for eligible taxpayers.
+To find a clinic near you, visit www.TaxpayerAdvocate.IRS.gov/about-us/ Low-Income-Taxpayer-Clinics-LITC/ or see IRS Pub.
 4134, Low Income Taxpayer Clinic List.
+Index